The 22 Best Museums and Galleries in New York City: 2024 list

 22. Pace Gallery, Chelsea

-The Chelsea location of Pace Gallery is a hub for well-known modern art, showing works from around the world in a cosy space.
-The gallery is right in the middle of Chelsea, one of New York City's most exciting art areas.
-It offers guests an immersive experience with cutting-edge shows by a wide range of artists.
+The Chelsea location of Pace Gallery is a vibrant hub for contemporary art, showcasing international works in an inviting and intimate space.
+Situated in the heart of Chelsea, one of New York City's most dynamic art districts, the gallery offers visitors an immersive experience with innovative exhibitions by a diverse array of artists.

 Opening Hours: Monday - Friday: 10 am-6pm